edcedcedcedc/computer-science-curriculum-ossu/README.md

 ### 01/03/2025

 - Started introduction to probability - want to take this class with more responsibility, like the core cs classes, because I guess will need this
-- Want to finish my calculus 1b class as fast as I can, I have left around 80% of the series unit , and focus more on cs classes, probability, physics, codeforces and other<br>
+- Want to finish my calculus 1b class as fast as I can, I have left around 80% of the series unit , and focus more on cs classes, probability, physics, codeforces and other

-### HEAD
-06/03/2025
+### 06/03/2025

 - Calc 1b series exercises
 - Google Summer of Code 2025 project prototype init
 - Codeforces 1 problem
-- I also had to do data structures and physics but I couldn't<br>
+- I also had to do data structures and physics but I couldn't

+### HEAD
+20/03/2025
+🎉🎉🎉 I'll take a minute and clap for myself.
+- I formally closed all required Calculus courses, in total, from Algebra 1 till present moment it took me around 3 years, but I started from 0 and was lazy, I didn't even understand fractions, so as practice shows, you can do it, with consistency and patience.
+Right now I am sure that my current level of math is enough to swing in almost any cs/programming/se field.
+I wish myself good luck<br>

 [Move to TAIL](#tail)